goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 A **database** is an organized way of representing your data and information about your files (found in a **datastore**).

 Typically, we represent each set of related data in a *tuple*.
-Each tuple could describe information about a student, movie, etc. We call each of these sets **relations**.
+Each tuple could describe information about a student, movie, etc. The objects described by these tuples are called **entities**.

+Collections of entities are called **entity sets**.

+####Relations
+: Any associations between several entities

+**Relationship Set**: the set of relations associated with a tuple

 ####DBMS
 > **DataBase Management System:**
 >
 > * system that allows you to store, access, and organize a database
 > * complicated to set up, so mainly used for large data sets
+>
+> **Data independence:**
+>
+> The way the data is stored does not affect the data stored in a system.
+Immunity from changes in the organization of the data is called **logical independence**.
+Immunity from changes in the storage structure is called **physical independence**.

 ####Concurrent Execution
 > * multiple people accessing your database simultaneously